Toyota TF105: Racing history

 Toyota's form shocked many in the F1 paddock, as the Toyota team claimed two second-place finishes in a row and 27 points in the first three races of the season.
 The car was driven to 88 points with the team, with 5 podium positions also being scored.
+The team eventually finished fourth in the Constructors' Championship, their best ever championship placing.